hblasins/uwSim/README.md

 * **Parameters** contains calibration data for different cameras and light sources.
 For example the spectral responsivities of the Canon G7X used in the experiments.
 * **Scenes** 3D scene files used in simulations.
 We usually generate these scenes in [Blender](https://www.blender.org)

+## Installation

+Please clone the repository to your local drive.
+From MATLAB run `Code/install.m` function to correctly set up MATLAB PATH in your environment.

+## Getting started

+To get you started please have a look (and run) at the `Code/renderUnderwaterChart.m` script.
+This is a simple script that renders an image of a Macbeth chart submertged in water.
+You can specify a number of parameters that affect the final image appearance :
+* depth
+* camera to chart distance
+* chlorophyl concentraion
+* color dissolved organic matter (CDOM) concentraion
+* small particle concentration
+* large particle concentration

+Many other scripts in the `Code` directory are a variation on the `renderUnderwaterChart.m' where we simply vary or co-vary different parameters and produce a large number of output images.